 Scope: Java Bytecode.
 The problem of software bloat has been a center of research studies for more than a decade in the area of performance tuning and optimization.
-Recently, there is a revived interest-partly due to the need of cyber defense (e.g., US Navy's Total Platform Cyber Protection (TPCP) program [2])-in extending 175 traditional debloating techniques to reduce code size, improve runtime performance, and remove attack surfaces for a wide spectrum of software applications, including JavaScript programs [64], native applications [43], and Docker containers [44].
+Recently, there is a revived interest-partly due to the need of cyber defense (e.g., US Navy's Total Platform Cyber Protection (TPCP) program [4])-in extending traditional debloating techniques to reduce code size, improve runtime performance, and remove attack surfaces for a wide spectrum of software applications, including JavaScript programs [67], native applications [46], and Docker containers [47].

-In this paper, we focus on code size reduction as opposed to runtime memory bloat that was the target of a large body of prior work [40, 67, 69-71].
+In this paper, we focus on code size reduction as opposed to runtime memory bloat that was the target of a large body of prior work [43, 70, 72-74].
 While code bloat exists commonly in a broad range of applications, we focus on object-oriented programs (specifically Java bytecode) as our scope for two reasons.

-242 First, the culture of object orientation encourages developers to use frameworks, patterns, and libraries even for extremely simple 243 tasks, resulting in a large number of classes and methods, which, 244 though not used at all during execution, still need to be loaded by 245 JVM due to type-induced dependencies.
-These classes and methods 246 consume extra space and memory, thereby negatively impacting 247 the performance of resource-constrained systems such as smart 248 phones or IoT devices.
-Furthermore, they can potentially contain 249 security vulnerabilities (e.g., gadgets in return-oriented program-250 251 ming [11]), which can be exploited by remote attackers to execute 252 code segments that could not have been reached otherwise.
+First, the culture of object orientation encourages developers to use frameworks, patterns, and libraries even for extremely simple tasks, resulting in a large number of classes and methods, which, though not used at all during execution, still need to be loaded by JVM due to type-induced dependencies.
+These classes and methods consume extra space and memory, thereby negatively impacting the performance of resource-constrained systems such as smart phones or IoT devices.
+Furthermore, they can potentially contain security vulnerabilities (e.g., gadgets in return-oriented programming [13]), which can be exploited by remote attackers to execute code segments that could not have been reached otherwise.

-253 Second, many recent techniques [25, 42, 43, 49] on code bloat 254 target native x86 programs, aiming to reduce the size of executable binaries.
-Native programs are significantly different from object-255 oriented programs in terms of compilation and execution.
-Native 256 programs are statically compiled and linked, with most libraries 257 statically loaded.
-In many cases, a compiler can already remove 258 much of dead code.
-On the contrary, object-oriented programs 259 are often dynamically compiled and loaded; the ubiquitous use of 260 dynamic features such as dynamic class loading and reflection 261 dictates that a compiler would not know which classes to load until 262 the moment they are needed.
-263
+Second, many recent techniques [27, 45, 46, 52] on code bloat target native x86 programs, aiming to reduce the size of executable binaries.
+Native programs are significantly different from object-oriented programs in terms of compilation and execution.
+Native programs are statically compiled and linked, with most libraries statically loaded.
+In many cases, a compiler can already remove much of dead code.
+On the contrary, object-oriented programs are often dynamically compiled and loaded; the ubiquitous use of dynamic features such as dynamic class loading and reflection dictates that a compiler would not know which classes to load until the moment they are needed.

 History: Static Bytecode Debloating.
-In the late 1990s, Tip et al. developed Jax, which included, so far, the most comprehensive set of transformations to reduce Java bytecode, including method removal, field removal, method inlining, class hierarchy transformation, and name compression [58].
-They later introduced two more transformations, class attribute removal and constant pool compression in their 2002 journal paper [59].
-Recent techniques are based on a subset of these transformations to debloat new types of applications, e.g., Android [27] and Maven libraries in continuous integration [13].
-JRed [28] and RedDroid [27] only support the method removal and class removal transformations, while Molly [13] supports field removal as well.
+In the late 1990s, Tip et al. developed Jax, which included, so far, the most comprehensive set of transformations to reduce Java bytecode, including method removal, field removal, method inlining, class hierarchy transformation, and name compression [61].
+They later introduced two more transformations, class attribute removal and constant pool compression in their 2002 journal paper [62].
+Recent techniques are based on a subset of these transformations to debloat new types of applications, e.g., Android [29] and Maven libraries in continuous integration [15].
+JRed [30] and RedDroid [29] only support the method removal and class removal transformations, while Molly [15] supports field removal as well.
 These above mentioned techniques are outdated or not publicly available.
 Furthermore, their evaluations did not quantify the degree to which debloated software preserves semantics by running existing tests.
 Behavior preservation is crucial for these techniques to be adopted in practice.